Stajky/ue-style-guide/README.md

 This rule applies more to public facing or marketplace blueprints, so that others can more easily navigate and consume your blueprint API.

-Simply, any function that has an access specificer of Public should have its description filled out.
+Simply, any function that has an access specificer of Public should have its description filled out. **IF YOU PLAN TO PUBLISH IT IN MARKETPLACE.**

 <a name="3.3.5"></a>
 <a name="bp-graphs-funcs-plugin-category"></a>